Iridaceae/iridaceae/README.md

-# jBot
+# iris

-pom pom bot.
-Powered by Go and Typescript
+Pomodoro bot.
+Built with  :heart: and `discordgo`

+Stack: mongoDB - discordgo - Firebase Hosting (Firebase)

+if we want to save statistics => CRUD with `mgo`